ddella/Kubernetes-Cluster/06-k8s-API-LB7.md

 > [!WARNING]
 > DO NOT try this on a production K8s cluster.
 There's chances that you can break your cluster.

-##
+## TLS Certificates
+Since Nginx will terminate the TLS session from the client, it will need a server certificate to present to each client's request.
+This is the file `k8sapiserver.{crt,key}`

+Nginx will then initiate a TLS connection to the K8s API server and will need to present a valid client certificate.
+This is the file `k8sapiclient.{crt,key}`.

+The server certificate on K8s API as already been created when you bootstrapped your server.

 ![](images/nginx-l7-lb.jpg)

 ## Configure Nginx for layer 7 Load Balancing
-Your Nginx should be configured to act as a TCP layer 4 load balancer for K8s API.
+In this tutorial I assumed you already have your Nginx configured to act as a TCP layer 4 load balancer for K8s API.
 The following steps will transform it in a HTTPS (layer 7) load balancer.
 Let's prepare the layer 7 load balancing configuration.
-The file configuration create will end with `.bak` and won't be read by Nginx.
+The configuration file created will end with `.bak` and won't be read by Nginx until the extension ends with `.conf`.

 Create the file `k8sapi.conf.bak` and adjust for your needs:
-- the **server** certificate and private key: `k8sapiserver`
+- the **server** certificate and private key: `k8sapiserver.{crt,key}`
-- the **client** certificate and private key: `k8sapiclient`
+- the **client** certificate and private key: `k8sapiclient.{crt,key}`
-- the group of servers
-- the `proxy_pass` which is the URL of the group of K8s API servers
+- `k8smaster.isociel.com:6443` are your K8s API endpoints
+- `k8sapi.isociel.com` is the `controlPlaneEndpoint` entry configured when you bootstrapped your cluster

+> [!WARNING]
+> If you forgot to configure an `controlPlaneEndpoint`, stop right now as it won't work and you **WILL** break your cluster.

 ```sh
 sudo cat <<'EOF' | sudo tee /etc/nginx/conf.d/k8sapi.conf.bak >/dev/null